 Everything triggered the migraines – lights, noise, eating, and travel.
 I would wake up crying.
 I had this throbbing pain behind my eyes.
 I was often dizzy and my mind was fogged up.
 I even tried Eastern medicine – acupuncture and acupressure.
 Nothing eased the pain.

 Although Im was a longtime follower of Christ, she also admits that faith was not a big influence on her life at that time.
 Career was her top priority.
 She often prayed to God, however, to relieve her suffering.
 God did not seem to answer her prayers and she did not understand why she had to suffer.

 In 2008, the pain was so frequent and so great that she considered suicide.
-Im confided that to her husband and close friends, who were very concerned and tried to help.
+Her husband and close friends were very concerned and tried to help.